ibm-cloud-docs/vpc/hpvs-encrypt-log-message.md

    ```
    {: codeblock}

 1. Create the workload section.
 Refer to the `workload.pods.yaml` (for Podman Play) or `workload.compose.yaml` (for Docker Compose) sample file in the `log-encryption` folder for the correct schema.
-In this example, the Podman play file in the `log-encryption` folder will be used for the `podman` subsection and Docker Compose uses the `compose` subsection..
+In this example, the Podman play file in the `log-encryption` folder is used for the `podman` subsection and Docker Compose uses the `compose` subsection.

    In addition, provide the public key for encrypting the log messages.
 Run the following commands to generate a key pair.
 We proceed with the public key.
 Note that `logEncrypt` is the passphrase to generate keys, you can use your own.